 Extremely varied; from near sea level in the western part of the county to over 8,000 feet in the east.
 Topography varies from flat valleys and rolling hills in the west to steep Sierra mountains and canyons in the east.

 Calaveras County is best known from Mark Twain’s famous story “The Celebrated Jumping Frog of Calaveras County”.
-It’s also home to many world-class activities and sights including Bear Valley Mountain Resort, Stanislaus River Rafting, Sierra Nevada Fishing and Boating, Big Trees State Park, Columbia State Park, Stanislaus National Forest, some of the best Panning for Gold in California, and numerous California Vineyards and Breweries.
+It’s also home to many world-class activities and sights including Bear Valley Mountain Resort, Stanislaus River Rafting, Sierra Nevada Fishing and Boating, Big Trees State Park, Columbia State Park, Stanislaus National Forest, some of the best Panning for Gold in California, 3 beautiful caves with some world-class caving options, California Vineyards and Breweries.
+Fun and engaging events occur year -round in an area that’s renowned for its live music and thriving arts community.
+In addition, there are several wonderful museums packed with local history, some including docents in historical costume to explain or demonstrate exhibits.
 Calaveras is just a two hour drive to Yosemite National Park.
 It’s such a great place, you might decide you want to live here.
 If so, there are plenty of Calaveras County Real Estate professionals who can help you find your dream home.

 Miles From Angels Camp